prm3theus/p2p-notes-discovery/EXPERIMENT.md

 Ephemeral products, creating culture from products up, & crypto based.

 ## User Use case
-Supplier: As a supplier, I can signal to a collective I have a certain product in stock with a certain fixed or dynamic price.
+* Supplier: As a supplier, I can signal to a collective I have a certain product in stock with a certain fixed or dynamic price, while sharing exposure via product feeds.
 (See [ourZORA](https://twitter.com/ourZORA))
-Developer: As develop, I can integrate a product feed on a personal, or, other website with javascript.
+* Developer: As a developer, I can integrate a product feed on a personal site, or, other website with pure javascript.
-Marketer: As a marketer, I can curate a brande based on a certain collectives shared feed structure of products.
+* Marketer: As a marketer, I can curate and categorized a brand based on a certain collectives' feed of products.

 ## Technologies
 - [p2p gateway](https://github.com/garbados/dat-gateway)